kumaeki/MyAZ400/Topic2.md

 You have a project in Azure DevOps named Contoso App that contains pipelines in Azure Pipelines for GitHub repositories.

-You need to ensure that developers receive Microsoft Teams noti􀂦cations when there are failures in a pipeline of Contoso App.
+You need to ensure that developers receive Microsoft Teams notifications when there are failures in a pipeline of Contoso App.

 What should you run in Teams?